mprestin77/terraform-oci-module-example/README.md

 - It creates a Virtual Cloud Network on OCI with a public and private subnets, security lists and route tables, and enables security rules

-- It provisions 2 VMs (Oracle Linux and Windows) on the private subnet, and installs SSH bastion VM on the public subnet
+- It provisions 3 VMs (2 Oracle Linux VMs and one Windows VM) on the private subnet, and installs SSH bastion VM on the public subnet

 - (Optionally) It creates a bastion service to the private subnet